jmschrei/pomegranate/README.md

 ### Serialization

-pomegranate distributions are all instances of `torch.nn.Module` and so serialization is the same as any other model and can use any of the other built-in functionality.
+pomegranate distributions are all instances of `torch.nn.Module` and so serialization is the same as any other PyTorch model.

 Saving:
 ```python